Prayer, Fasting, and Intercession

 Anna “worshipped night and day, fasting and praying” at the Temple (Luke 2:37).
 Jesus fasted for 40 days and 40 nights before His temptation by Satan (Matthew 4:2).
 The Antioch church fasted (Acts 13:2) and sent out Paul and Barnabas on their first missionary journey (Acts 13:3).
 Paul and Barnabas spent time in prayer and fasting for the appointment of elders in the churches (Acts 14:23).
 Prayer and fasting have to be part of our life.
 In Global Disciples, we believe that everything we do has to be conceived in prayer, birthed in prayer, and carried on in prayer.

 What is the purpose of fasting?

-The main purpose of fasting is to strive after a deeper fellowship with God.
-Through prayer and fasting, we are able to take off our eyes from the things of this world and focus on Christ (Matthew 6:16-18).
+The main purpose of fasting is to strive for a deeper fellowship with God.
+Through prayer and fasting, we are able to take our eyes off the things of this world and focus on Christ (Matthew 6:16-18).

 What is intercession?

 Intercessory prayer (Job 42:8; Isaiah 62:6-7; Jeremiah 29:7; Ezekiel 22:30) is a prayer made on behalf of others as Job prayed for his friends.
 Intercession is a time of prayer when we remove all of our own agendas and cry out for the Holy Spirit to invade every situation for which we are interceding, whether it be for people, churches, cities, or nations (Ephesians 6:18-20; 1 Timothy 2:1-4).